bmjames/json4s-zipper/README.md

 ### Lenses

-Lenses enable bidirectional programming; i.e. the ability to query and update a *view* of a data structure, with modifications propagating back as changes to the original structure.
+Lenses enable bidirectional transformations on data structures; i.e. the ability to query and update a *view* of the structure, with modifications propagating back as changes to the original structure.

 This library implements Scalaz partial lenses for `JValue` structures.
 The get and putback operations are implemented using the cursor API, but lenses provide a more composable API, with a whole host of lens-related operations for free.